Luke Holm earned bachelor's degrees in English and philosophy from NIU. He is a middle school teacher and a creative writer.

 Epiphenomenalism: Material as a Prerequisite to Mental States

-Most theorists have discontinued Descartes claim, because it is thought, today, that “the brain affects the mind in many ways that bypass the pineal gland” (143).
+Most theorists have discontinued Descartes's claim because it is thought, today, that “the brain affects the mind in many ways that bypass the pineal gland” (143).
 If no place of interaction can be established, we must forfeit all hope of interactionism providing a useful answer to the mind-body problem.
 Perhaps, then, there is no place of equal interaction between both mind and body.
 A twentieth-century philosopher named George Santayana described the relationship a bit differently.
 His theory, later deemed epiphenomenalism, stated that, “Material or brain events cause mental events, as by-products; but mental events cause nothing whatever” (158).
 Instead of having an immaterial mind, epiphenomenalism claims there are only mental states that are caused by material states and bodies.

 Finding Flaws in Epiphenomenalism and Interactionism

 Epiphenomenalism may be attractive to evolutionists, but it is flawed.
 Since epiphenomenalism claims that mental states are only byproducts of physical states, this means that we no longer need thought to thrive in the world.
-Unlike the mountain stream analogy in Chapter 4 of PP&A–where the babbling sound produced by water flow is analogous to the mind by means of a mere by-product–the mind cannot be viewed as a mere by-product of physical states.
+Unlike the mountain stream analogy in Chapter 4 of PP&A– where the babbling sound produced by water flow is analogous to the mind by means of a mere by-product– the mind cannot be viewed as a mere by-product of physical states.
 We see that mental phenomena have a causal effect on humans when we understand that our thoughts and personal views of the world shape the course of human history.
 Epiphenomenalism cannot be correct, because if it were, “None of people’s hopes, desires, dreams, joys, or sorrows have in any way affected the course of human events” (159).

-If interactionism is a flawed because of its problems with the point of interaction, and if epiphenomenalism is flawed because it is logical to think that mental states influence the events of physical states sometimes, then we must turn toward a theory that has neither a point of interaction nor the elimination of a mental or physical states.
+If interactionism is flawed because of its problems with the point of interaction, and if epiphenomenalism is flawed because it is logical to think that mental states influence the events of physical states sometimes, then we must turn toward a theory that has neither a point of interaction nor the elimination of mental or physical states.
 A theory such as this would have to be considered dualistic, seeing as how it contains both mind and body, but it would not necessarily divorce the mind and body from the single entity of human being.
 The theory I propose when attempting to solve the mind-body problem is called the narrow token identity theory.

 Token-Token Identity Theory and Narrow-Token Identity Theory

-Instead of searching for a point of interaction between the mind and brain, narrow-token identity theory posits that the mind is identical with brain processes.
+Instead of searching for a point of interaction between the mind and brain, the narrow-token identity theory posits that the mind is identical with brain processes.
 This way, the point of interaction is eliminated and rests solely on the fact that we were wrong when thinking that the mind exists outside of neural properties.
 We can further elaborate on this fallacy when we observe how dependent thoughts are on neural activity.

 PP&A offers the consideration of mind with people who have had strokes.
 “People who have strokes and lose certain brain functions also lose various mental functions as well” (189).
 If damage to sectors of our brain influences the mind’s function in any way, we must conclude that the mind and the brain are synonymous processes.
 This is the main argument for the narrow token identity theory.